-- a) Permitted uses within the Prestige Employment Designation, as identified on Schedule 2, may include: - i.
-Manufacturing, processing, assembly operations and research and development facilities in wholly enclosed buildings; - ii.
-Warehousing, mini storage warehousing, and distribution centres; - iii.
-Office uses; and, - iv.
-Assembly Halls. - b) The Prestige Employment Designation may also permit other uses that specifically support the Prestige Employment uses, including the limited sales of products manufactured, processed or assembled on the premises, as well as parking facilities at-grade and/or in structures.
+- a) Permitted uses within the Prestige Employment Designation, as identified on Schedule 2, may include, subject to the relevant policies of this Plan: - i.
+Manufacturing, processing, assembly operations and research and development facilities in wholly enclosed buildings; and - ii.
+Warehousing and distribution centres.